Skip to contents

 1. The Gaussian process (GP) model generalizes the linear model to include a nonparametric regression function,

-Innovations: Our approach (https://arxiv.org/abs/2306.05498) specifies a nonparametric model for g, yet also provides Monte Carlo (not MCMC) sampling for the posterior and predictive distributions.
+Innovations: Our approach (https://doi.org/10.1080/01621459.2024.2395586) specifies a nonparametric model for gg, yet also provides Monte Carlo (not MCMC) sampling for the posterior and predictive distributions.
 As a result, we control the approximation accuracy via the number of simulations, but do not require the lengthy runs, burn-in periods, convergence diagnostics, or inefficiency factors that accompany MCMC.
 The Monte Carlo sampling is typically quite fast.

 Using SeBR